codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 {% endraw %}
 {% endhighlight %}

 ### When and how does selector concurrency configuration work?

 Let's review different scenarios to illustrate when and how selector-based concurrency synchronization works:
-* Default concurrency synchronization
+* Default concurrency synchronization without selectors
-* Selector concurrency synchronization with identical values
+* Selector concurrency synchronization resolving to the _same `template`_ values
-* Selector concurrency synchronization with value differentiation
+* Selector concurrency synchronization resolving to _different `template`_ values

 We have two workflows, `synchronization-wf-1` and `synchronization-wf-2`.

 #### Default concurrency synchronization
-Both workflows have the same default values for the arguments, and share the same semaphore configuration, and key with weight 1.
+Both workflows have the same default values for the arguments, and share the same semaphore configuration and key with weight 1.

 {% include image.html
   lightbox="true"
-  file="/images/pipeline/concurrency/default-concurrency-sync.png"
+  file="/images/pipeline/concurrency/concurrency-default-config.png"
-  url="/images/pipeline/concurrency/default-concurrency-sync.png"
+  url="/images/pipeline/concurrency/concurrency-default-config.png"
        alt="Workflows with default concurrency configuration"
        caption="Workflows with default concurrency configuration"
        max-width="30%"